We keep seeing advice that it’s important to keep our brains active, especially to delay the onset of dementia, or at least of its effects.

 It seems to be well-established that exercising the brain will improve cognitive function in some way.
 For example, some online games have proven that continued playing of the game results in improved scores.

-Their neuroscientist expert explained that while exercises like Sudoku exercise only one region of the brain, practicing languages engages about 20 different regions, improving connectivity throughout.
+Their neuroscientist expert explained that while exercises like Sudoku exercise only one region of the brain, practising languages engages about 20 different regions, improving connectivity throughout.

 Complete French is a unique multimedia program that takes you beginner to advanced level in one convenient package.